Giants vs. Astros Player Props Betting Odds

 Estrada Stats

-- Estrada has put up 36 hits with seven doubles, four home runs and five walks.
-He has driven in 10 runs with eight stolen bases.
+- Estrada has 38 hits with seven doubles, four home runs and seven walks.
+He has driven in 10 runs with nine stolen bases.

 Estrada Recent Games